Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Empirical Validations on Theoretical Analysis

 Inspired by~\cite{zhu2020beyond}, we use the \textbf{edge homophily} $h$, the fraction of edges in a graph that connect nodes that have the same labels, as a measure for the homophilous or heterophilous level of the feature-label correlation.
 To investigate how the homophilous and heterophilous correlations affect our method, we generate synthetic graphs based on \textbf{Cora}, \textbf{Pubmed}, \textbf{Flickr}, and \textbf{Arxiv} with various $h$.
 We illustrate the ASR | clean accuracy(\%) and IRT(\%) of \method on the synthetic graphs in Fig.~\ref{fig:append-irt}.

-From the figures, we obtain the following key insights: \begin{itemize}[leftmargin=*] \item ASR and IRT values are closely aligned for different $h$.
+From the figures, we obtain the following key insights: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item ASR and IRT values are closely aligned for different $h$.
 It indicates that the theoretical analysis of triggers with a higher importance rate can achieve better attack performance remains valid for complex feature-structure correlations \item Our \method consistently achieves high ASR across datasets with various $h$.
 This indicates logic poisoning remains effective, facing complex feature-label correlations, as the GNN with poisoned prediction logic still identifies our trigger as important for prediction \item Clean accuracy changes significantly with varying $h$.
 It is consistent with observations from prior works that homophily mainly affects the generalization of GNNs on clean nodes. \end{itemize}